lawrennd/old_talks/_gpss/gpss-session-2.md

 ---
 title: Kalman Filters and Coregionalization
+abstract: >
+  In this talk we review multi-output Gaussian processes.
+Introducing them initially through a Kalman filter representation of a GP.
+author:
-author: Neil D. Lawrence
+- given: Neil D.
-slide-level: 3
-blibliography:
-- lawrence.bib
-  other.bib
-  zbooks.bib
+  family: Lawrence
+affiliation: Amazon Research Cambridge and University of Sheffield
+transition: None
+date: 2018-09-04
 ---

 <!-- To compile -->